hardy613/es6-notes/arrow-functions.md

 # ES6 Arrow Functions

-Arrow functions are a short hand syntax for functions that do not contain its own `this`, `arguments`, `super`, or `new.target` and cannot be used as constructors.
+Arrow functions are a shorthand syntax for functions that do not contain its own `this`, `arguments`, `super`, or `new.target` and cannot be used as constructors.